iescandon/tailwind-css-101/README.md

 In this example, the configuration file defines a custom color palette with shades of blue and gray, a custom font family with two font stacks, and custom font sizes, font weights, and text colors that extend the default theme.

 The extend property is used to add or override theme values.
-For example, the fontSize property adds two custom font sizes (2xl and 3xl), while the fontWeight property adds a custom font weight (bold).
-The textColor property adds custom gray shades (600 and 800) to the existing gray color palette.
-There are also 2 custom values, appName and appDescription.
+For example, the `fontSize` property adds two custom font sizes (2xl and 3xl), while the `fontWeight` property adds a custom font weight (bold).
+The `textColor` property adds custom gray shades (600 and 800) to the existing gray color palette and there are 2 custom values (appName and appDescription).

 ## Functions